 Sometimes living with less will make you appreciate the small things in life.

 We as Americans love stuff in general, the bigger the house, the nicer the luxury car, kids in designer clothes.
 We are an extremely materialistic society.
 In September, we spent almost a month in Europe.
+We have fallen in love with Europe and visit quite often.
 I realized something, less sometimes really is more.
 We packed exactly one carry on bag for each family member, no toys, and only one device per person.
 We quickly realized that our kids didn’t need all of the things.

 My oldest noticed, “Mommy, we don’t hear bells ringing at home, smell baguettes, or just enjoy meals.”
 My youngest (7) skipped through the Jardin de Tuileries, as we sat around a fountain in a garden just people watching.
 We hiked up to the Neuschwanstein Castle, then took a horse drawn carriage down, all in the rain.
 My middle daughter actually skipped the entire way too.
 We strolled through tiny towns we stumbled across while driving, just breathing it all in.
 My kids were enamored with the architecture, the people, and the food.

 We survived even though we didn’t bring enough clothes.
 We didn’t expect it to be quite as cold and rainy as it ended up being.
 Thanks to washing machines, and lines to dry our clothes it was completely fine.
 We learned to make do, and my kids learned to just go with the flow on things.
 We explored Paris in the pouring down rain, being the cool kids we are, we donned ponchos and kept on going.